-Prerequisites: CAPP 120, CAPP 101, or instructor approval This course focuses on the skills and concepts necessary to create effective web pages that include links, graphics, sound, tables, forms, and style sheets using common editors.
+Prerequisites: CAPP 120, CAPP 101, or instructor approval

+This course focuses on the skills and concepts necessary to create effective web pages that include links, graphics, sound, tables, forms, and style sheets using common editors as well as search engine optimization, buying a domain name and hosting.
 Other utilities, such as image mapping and graphics editing software, will also be examined and utilized.
 Software is required; contact Distance Learning Office for details.